 Inside this wooden-clad sanctuary, opulence and grandeur abounds.
 A sprawling, seductive space that comes dripping in dark timber furnishings, heavy marble surfaces, crystal chandeliers and mustard-hued velvet banquettes that make for a.truly spectacular party palace.
 With its buzzing atmosphere and small crowds congregating around the bar, Bopp & Tone is as geared up for the girls as it is for the guys, so rest assured you'll keep every guest happy.

 Dishes are designed to share, so be sure to arrive hungry – and thirsty, the cocktails are devilishly divine.
 The space offers five different options for party bookings: the dining room; Wynyard or Carrington Terrace; private dining space (seats 28); or if you're booking out for a work bash, the venue is open to exclusive hire.
 That way, you can take your pick from any of the rooms you'd like!
 Set up camp for the evening, and believe us you'll find it hard to leave.

 60 Carrington Street, Sydney

 This Woolloomooloo hotel is your answer to fuss-free harbourside entertaining – pub style.
-Hire out one of the four areas available for functions of up to 100 people.
+Hire out one of the seven areas available for functions of up to 100 people.
 An enviable drinks list will keep you satiated, while plenty of cocktails will ensure a lively evening of celebrations.
 Serving pub classics as well as seafood delights, you can be sure that everyone’s tummies will remain gorged and their spirits high.

 46 Dowling Street, Woolloomooloo